 Growing up in a family business, I've always been interested in the needs and challenges of business owners.
 Before law school, I worked in management with Life Insurance Company of Georgia in Atlanta.
 Through that work, I realized that my love for business could intertwine with my love for solving complex problems.
 As a loyal Demon Deacon, I found my way to Wake Forest University for law school.
 After winning my First Year Moot Court Competition, which took place before three NC Supreme Court Justices, I found my true passions lie in the courtroom.

-I am committed to seeking out the most positive outcomes for my clients.
-I love strategizing and advocating for my clients, whether in or out of the courtroom.
-I’ve had the honor of working with many of my clients for most of my legal career.
+I am committed to seeking out the most positive outcomes for our clients.
+I love strategizing and advocating for them, whether in or out of the courtroom.
+I’ve had the honor of working with many of the Firm's clients for most of my legal career.

 When I’m not in the office, my husband and our two sons spend as much time as possible on the water.
 Whether it’s a lake or the North Carolina Outer Banks, it’s always a great time to be on the water.